steveseguin/electroncapture/README.md

 window.electronCaptureEncoder.openGpuDiagnostics();  // open chrome://gpu from within Electron
 ```

-Use the preferred mode helper to toggle hardware acceleration without restarting the app, or check the GPU diagnostics window to confirm whether `mf_video_encode` (Media Foundation / NVENC) is active.
+Use the preferred mode helper to toggle hardware acceleration without restarting the app, or check the GPU diagnostics window to confirm whether `mf_video_encode` is active.

-### Custom Electron Build Features (v39.2.7+)
+### Custom Electron Build Features

 > **⚠️ WINDOWS ONLY**: The Windows build uses a custom-patched Electron with enhanced WebRTC capabilities.
 These features are compiled into the Electron binary and **only work on the Windows custom build**.
 Mac and Linux use official Electron releases without these patches.